-Earning their trust: Often, abusers will approach minors online and try to earn their trust by using compliments, or relating to them in an emotional level.
+Earning their trust: Often, offenders will approach minors online and try to earn their trust by using compliments, or relating to them on an emotional level.

-Personal information: The perpetrator will often try to avoid sharing personal information, but will ask questions to the potential victim to find out as much as possible about them.
+Personal information: The offender will often try to avoid sharing personal information, but will ask questions to the potential victim to find out as much as possible about them.

-Pressure and compliments: They often use pressure or coercion to ask for things that would make the child feel uncomfortable (i.e., pictures/videos of themselves).
+Pressure and compliments: They often use pressure or coercion to ask for things that would make the child or young person feel uncomfortable (i.e. pictures/videos of themselves).